McDonnell XF-85 Goblin: Design and development

 The initial concept for the Model 27 was for the fighter to be carried half-exposed under the B-29, B-35, or B-36.
 The USAAF rejected this proposal, citing increased drag, and hence reduced range for the composite bomber-fighter configuration.
 On 19 March 1945, McDonnell's design team led by Herman D. Barkey, submitted a revised proposal, the extensively redesigned Model 27D.
-The smaller aircraft had an potato-shaped fuselage, three fork-shaped vertical stabilizers, horizontal stabilizers with a significant dihedral, and 37° swept-back folding wings to allow it to fit in the confines of a bomb bay.
+The smaller aircraft had a potato-shaped fuselage, three fork-shaped vertical stabilizers, horizontal stabilizers with a significant dihedral, and 37° swept-back folding wings to allow it to fit in the confines of a bomb bay.
 The diminutive aircraft measured 14 ft 10 in long; the folding wings spanned 21 ft.
 Only a limited fuel supply of 112 usgal was deemed necessary for the specified 30-minute combat endurance.
 A hook was installed along the aircraft's center of gravity; in flight, it retracted to lie flat in the upper part of the nose.
 The aircraft had an empty weight just short of 4,000 lb.
 To save weight, the fighter had no landing gear.
 During the testing program, a fixed steel skid under the fuselage and spring-steel "runners" at the underside of the wingtips were installed in case of an emergency landing.
 Despite the cramped quarters, the pilot was provided with a cordite ejection seat, bail-out oxygen bottle, and high-speed ribbon parachute.
 Four .50 in machine guns in the nose made up the aircraft's armament.

 In service, the parasite fighter would be launched and retrieved by a trapeze.
 With the trapeze fully extended, the engine would be airstarted and the release from the mother ship was accomplished by the pilot pulling the nose back to disengage from the hook.
 In recovery, the aircraft would approach the mother ship from underneath and link up with the trapeze using the retractable hook in the aircraft's nose.
 The anticipated production shift would see a mixed B-36 fleet with both "fighter carriers" and bombers employed on missions.
 There were plans that, from the 24th B-36 onward, provisions would be made to accommodate one XF-85, with a maximum of four per bomber envisioned.
 Up to 10 percent of the B-36s on order were to be converted to fighter carriers with three or four F-85s instead of a bomb load.